If you have once lived in Berlin, I bet it wasn’t easy to just leave and forget about this special city.

 In Berlin, street artists can be found anywhere.
 There are single performers like this guy here who play under the S-Bahn rail with his voice rising far above the noisy sound of trains coming and leaving.
 I took the S-Bahn every day.
 Saw him only some days.
 Yet after all, he was the memory that remained as I said goodbye to Berlin, rather than any train ride.

 There are also groups of artists performing open-air concerts with different types of instruments.
-The money they received might not make up for their time and efforts, but not a single moment throughout their performance did I feel their enthusiasm and passion dropping.
+The money they received might not make up for their time and efforts, but not a single moment throughout their performance did I feel their enthusiasm and passion drop.
 Every time they finished a musical piece, they gave the audience the most satisfying smile without even glancing at the money box.

 If you’re lucky, you might also bump into these guys.
 They’re the funniest band I’ve met on all my train rides!